The Outstanding Facilitator Programme (OFP)

 OFP delegate, The Earl’s High School

-This programme accredits the delegates to facilitate the Improving Teacher Programme (ITP) and the Outstanding Teacher Programme (OTP).
+This programme accredits the delegates to facilitate the Creative Teacher Programme, CTP (formally the Improving Teacher Programme, ITP) and the Outstanding Teacher Programme (OTP).
 Facilitators who wish to facilitate the Power of Coaching module within the OTP would need to attend a further 1½ day POC Train the Trainers programme.

 Headteachers are asked to send a minimum of two delegates, preferably three, to build capacity for programme delivery.
 We would be happy to discuss individual requirements.

-Schools/organisations wishing to facilitate the ITP/OTP need to be licensed with OLEVI.
+Schools/organisations wishing to facilitate the CTP/OTP need to be licensed with OLEVI.
 Please refer to the OLEVI Annual Membership Licence available in our Resource section:

 RRP £680 (excluding VAT) per delegate